PRK, LASEK, LASIK, SMILE… What do they all mean?

 The epithelial tissue is the eye’s outermost barrier to the elements.
 It possesses an incredible ability to recover and repopulate its cells after damage.
 The ‘stromal’ tissue of the cornea is the permanent, fibrous layer underneath the epithelium.
 And lastly is the endothelium, the final and the innermost layer of the cornea that is responsible for keeping the cornea clear by pumping water seeping into the stroma out of the cornea.

 All Laser Eye Surgery treatments work their magic by altering the ‘stromal’ tissue.
-But as the stroma sits in the middle of the cornea, it’s first necessary to pass through the endothelial cells that make up the outer layer.
-The four main types of Laser Eye Surgery can be categorised by the method they use to travel through the outer layer of cells.
+But as the stroma sits in the middle of the cornea, it’s first necessary to pass through the epithelial cells that make up the outer layer.
+The four main types of Laser Eye Surgery can be categorised by their method to travel through the outer layer of epithelial cells.

 In PRK, the outer layer of cells is removed entirely to access the stromal tissue underneath.
-Once the stroma is reshaped and the treatment is complete, the epithelium needs to repopulate the surface.
-The patient wears a soft contact lens to encourage this process.
+Once the stroma is reshaped, and the treatment is complete, the epithelium needs to repopulate the surface.
+The patient wears a soft contact lens to protect the stroma until the epithelium has recovered, which takes about 4-5 days.

 LASEK: Let’s loosen things up